Skip to content

 There’s more about my research on academia.edu and about me in this interview with Professors Brian Feltman and Bill Allison for their podcast Military Historians are People, Too – including some Terrible Confessions.

-You can follow me on Twitter at @TonyCowan5 and you can contact me here.
+You can follow me on X/Twitter @TonyCowan5 and Bluesky @tonycowan5.bsky.social‬, and you can contact me here.